nai1s/defcon-32-badge-photoframe/README.md

 Install [Thonny](https://thonny.org/) and open it to your code folder.
 Go to `Tools > Options` and open the `Interpreters` Tab, if everything is configured you should see the Raspberry Pi in the list of devices:
 ![Thonny Config](images/Thonny%20Config.png)

+After you select it, you should see a python shell open to the device:
+``
+MicroPython v1.23.0-319.g8a14546c2 on 2024-09-14; Raspberry Pi Pico2 with RP2350
+Type "help()" for more information.
+``

-Then, select all the .py files from this repo and right click to upload them to the device.
+Then, select all the files from the `micropython` and right click to upload them to the device.
 I ran into a permissions error that I had to fix before the device would recognize/execute:
 `sudo usermod -a -G dialout ihs`

 # Setup an SD Card